MukundaJ/APS/README.md

 # Algorithmic Problem Solving
-## Solutions in to the study in the ./Problems folder
+## Solutions in the Problems folder